Food Service Supervisor Salary

 Popular Skills for Food Service Supervisor

 Survey results show that Food Service Supervisors use a fair number of skills.
-Most notably, skills in Team Leadership, Operations Management, Inventory Management, and Order Inventory are correlated to pay that is above average, with boosts between 8 percent and 17 percent.
-At the other end of the pay range are skills like Cash Handling and Food Preparation.
-It is often found that people who know Customer Service are also skilled in Food Preparation.
+Most notably, skills in Team Leadership, Operations Management, Inventory Management, and Order Inventory are correlated to pay that is above average, with boosts between 7 percent and 14 percent.
+At the other end of the pay range are skills like Food Safety and Food Preparation.
+For most people, competency in Customer Service indicates knowledge of Food Preparation.

 Pay by Experience Level for Food Service Supervisor